Profile of new SSNIT Director-General, Kofi Bosompem Osafo-Maafo

 Here is a profile of Kofi Bosompem Osafo-Maafo

-Kofi boasts over two decades in executive roles within the investment management and investment banking sectors, with a notable tenure of 22 years spent in the United Kingdom.
+Kofi boasts a 25-year career in executive roles within the investment management and investment banking sectors, with a notable tenure of 22 years spent in the United Kingdom.

 During this period, he held significant positions advising prominent UK-based global investment management firms on their equity investments, particularly within the mining and oil sectors across Global Emerging Markets, Europe, and North America.